slouchart/envwrapper/README.md

 # Dealing with iterables
 Suppose some envvar contains a value such as `'1 2 3 4 5'` and you need to parse it as a list of integers.
-`envwrapper` offers you in addition of pre- and postprocessor a way to 'subcast' each element of any iterable computed by a postprocessor.
+`envwrapper` offers you in addition of pre- and postprocessor a way to "subcast" each element of any iterable computed by a postprocessor.
 Let's deal with that:
 ``` python
 >>> env = EnvWrapper(VALUES=EnvVar(postprocessor=EnvVar.tokenize(), sub_cast=int))